Gabroz4/k-homelab/README.md

 | Board     | Raspberry Pi 5 (arm64), 8 GB RAM  |
 | Taint     | `workload=stateless:NoSchedule`   |

-> The Pi only takes pods that explicitly tolerate the taint and select it via `nodeSelector` — currently the Cloudflare tunnel deployments, Homepage, and parts of the monitoring stack.
+> The Pi only takes pods that explicitly tolerate the taint and select it via soft `nodeSelector` affinity — currently the Cloudflare tunnel deployments, Homepage, Authentik, and parts of the monitoring stack.
+Affinity is *soft* (`preferredDuringScheduling`), so the Pi can be unplugged at any time without blocking scheduling.

+---

+## GitOps with Flux

+The entire cluster is managed declaratively by [Flux](https://fluxcd.io) — **git is the single source of truth**.
+Every change flows through a `git push` to this repo; nothing is applied by hand.

+- Four `Kustomization`s (`flux-system`, `infrastructure-controllers`, `infrastructure-configs`, `apps`) reconcile every 10 minutes with `prune: true` — deleting a manifest from git deletes it from the cluster.
+- A GitHub push webhook triggers an instant reconcile, so the 10-minute interval is mostly a fallback.
+- Helm charts are managed as Flux `HelmRelease` resources (helm-controller performs upgrades); chart values are inline in each `*-helmrelease.yaml`.
+- Per-deployment values (domain, timezone, LB range, paths) are kept in a single `cluster-settings` ConfigMap and substituted into manifests at reconcile time, so the repo can be forked and redeployed at another site.
+- Container image and chart versions are bumped automatically by Renovate; digest and patch updates auto-merge once CI (`kubeconform` + `flux-local`) passes.

+`kubectl apply` / `kubectl edit` / `helm upgrade` against a Flux-managed resource is reverted at the next reconciliation — edit the YAML and push instead.

 ---